-As casual as a drugstore beauty run can be, it can also feel a little dangerous.
+As fun as a casual drugstore beauty run can be, it can also feel a little risky.
 After all, how exactly are you supposed to know if that packaged tube of concealer is the right shade before buying it?
-That same lingering trepidation can creep into the face wash aisle too since it can seem like those budget-friendly prices can cost us blemish-free faces in the long term.
-But don't worry—there are ways to make drugstore face washes produce the same results as their more expensive alternatives.
+That same lingering trepidation can creep into the face wash aisle too since it seems like those budget-friendly prices might cost us a blemish-free face.
+But, turns out there are plenty of drugstore face washes that do the job—and they don't need to be expensive.

 "In general, cleansers shouldn't be expensive," Jennifer Herrmann, MD, FAAD, a Beverly Hills dermatologist, says.
 "It's better to invest in leave-on products with key ingredients like growth factors, retinoids, and vitamin C than pricey cleansers that minimally contact the skin."

-Hermann says that you should peruse the aisles according to your skin type to make the most of your purchases.
-"Those with oily or& acne-prone skin should look for products with salicylic acid that can help lightly exfoliate and encourage skin turnover," she says.
+Herrmann says that you can make the most of your purchases by browsing the aisles according to your skin type.
+"Those with oily or acne-prone skin should look for products with salicylic acid that can help lightly exfoliate and encourage skin turnover," she says.
 "While those with rosacea or eczema-prone skin should use gentle, moisturizing, and fragrance-free cleansers."

 "Lightweight yet super hydrating with hyaluronic acid, this a gentle choice for those in dry climates or those looking for added hydration without pore-clogging oils," she says.
 "It gives skin a dewy glow after cleansing."

-"This is my favorite for acne-prone skin," Jennifer says.
+"This is my favorite for acne-prone skin," Herrmann says.
 "It contains salicylic acid, which helps gently exfoliate, and vitamin C, which can help lighten post-inflammatory acne discolorations."

 "An excellent choice for those with sensitive, rosacea, or eczema-prone skin," she says.
 "It doesn't contain soapy detergent, but effectively cleanses without stripping oils, leaving a residue, or leaving the skin feeling dry and tight."